Student Gets A Roommate With An 8-Week-Old Untrained Puppy She’s Claiming Is An ESA

 ESAs don't have any legal protection

 In situations where an untrained puppy is claimed as an ESA, it can lead to significant issues, particularly in shared living arrangements.
-The presence of a poorly trained animal can create stress and conflict, which may exacerbate the owner's mental health challenges rather than alleviate them.
-Research indicates that a lack of training can lead to increased anxiety levels in both the owner and the pet, creating a cycle of stress.
+The presence of a poorly trained animal can create stress and conflict, which could make things harder for everyone in the apartment.

 The presence of an untrained puppy in a shared living space can create tension, particularly if one roommate is struggling to manage their emotional health.